justinkumpe/AvatarView/README.md

 ```

 #### Demo
-To get a grasp you can also download the zip and tryout the demo
+To get a grasp you can download the [zip](https://github.com/chrene/AvatarView/archive/master.zip) and tryout the demo

 ![Screenshot](http://i.imgur.com/PDX9zNc.png "AvatarView Demo app")